• facebook

 Read time 5 minutes

-There are several methods available for configuring VHD/VHDX files in a Windows system to automatically mount virtual hard disk files during Windows startup.
-Here, we’ll outline the most effective manual method to ensure a hassle-free setup.
+There are multiple methods that can be used to setup VHD/VHDX files in Windows system to automatically mount virtual hard disk files at the time of Windows startup.
+We have mentioned the best manual method to make it hassle-free for you.

 Step 1: Open VHD/VHDX file location and create a text file with the following code: